MS20190155/Measuring-Corporate-Culture-Using-Machine-Learning/README.md

 ## Before running the code
 You can config global options in the `global_options.py`.
 The most important options are perhaps:
-- Set `WINDOWS = True` if you are using Windows as opposed to Mac/Linux.
-Linux/Mac is recommended (see [this issue](https://github.com/MS20190155/Measuring-Corporate-Culture-Using-Machine-Learning/issues/2)).
 - The RAM allocated for CoreNLP
-- The number of CPU cores for parallel processing
+- The number of CPU cores for CoreNLP parsing and model training
 - The seed words
 - The max number of words to include in each dimension.
 Note that after filtering and deduplication (each word can only be loaded under a single dimension), the number of words will be smaller.